vbrabandt2005/42_Wolfsburg-VB/Get_Next_Line-2024/README.md

 **`ft_freeline`** processes the read data to extract a single line.

 **`get_next_line`** orchestrates the overall process and provides the extracted line to the caller.

+If you want to see how the code works step-by-step, I have a rather messy Markdown file [here](https://github.com/vbrabandt2005/42_Wolfsburg-VB/blob/add-GNL/Get_Next_Line-2024/Program_StepByStep.md).